-- People will often just run the optimization and then accept the parameter estimates that come out of it these can be totally meaningless (e.g. if the fit is bad, or you have unidentifiability) - Be sure visualize the fit of your model!
-Plot the model and the data on the same plot and see how closely they match - Visualization can be difficult with high dimensional data sets!
-You may need to do some thinking about how to visualize the model fit to data
+- People will often just run the optimization and then accept the numbers that come out of it-these can be totally meaningless if the fit is bad! (and even if the fit is good...)
+The likelihood or cost function value often doesn't really tell you how well the model fits the data, you need to look at it and see if it makes sense - This can be difficult with high dimensional data sets!
+You may need to do some thinking about how to visualize this, but it's worth it to make sure you do